 During their overnight stay, prospective students have the chance to

-Cultural Immersion Trips provide an experiential learning opportunity to students and expose them to various cultures.
-Each trip offers interactive learning environments and promotes understanding, open communication, and personal reflection through small group experiences.
-Participants will not only expand their cultural knowledge and awareness but also increase their own self-awareness, self-understanding, cultural sensitivity, and cultural competence
+Cultural Immersion Trips (CIT) provides an experiential learning opportunity to students and expose them to various cultures.
+Each trip offers interactive learning environments and promotes understanding, open communication and personal reflection through small group experiences.
+Participants expand their cultural knowledge and awareness but also increase their own self-awareness, self-understanding, cultural sensitivity, and cultural competence

-The Office of Citizen Leadership and Social Justice Education dedicates the third week in January to a celebration of the life and legacy of Dr. Martin Luther King, Jr. Longwood students participate in an exciting and educational week of service, community building, fun, conversation, and learning.
+The Office of Multicultural Affairs dedicates the third week in January to a celebration of the life and legacy of Dr. Martin Luther King, Jr. Longwood students participate in an exciting and educational week of service, community building, fun, conversation, and learning.

 Our week begins with a Saturday MLK Service Challenge, a "day on" and not a day off where faculty, staff, and students give back to their local community.

-On University Sunday, the Office of Citizen Leadership & Social Justice Education, in partnership with our culturally based clubs and organizations, engage in a full day of community building, fun, and games to help bring underrepresented students together.
+On University Sunday, the Office of Multicultural Affairs in partnership with our culturally based clubs and organizations, engage in a full day of community building, fun, and games to help bring underrepresented students together.